Shaaali/identity-apps/docs/guides/applications/oidc/validate-id-tokens.md

-# Validate ID tokens by apps
+# Validate ID tokens

-ID token is a security token sent by Asgardeo to application during token request.
-This ID token contain information about the authenticated user.
+The ID token is a security token that is sent by Asgardeo to the application when a token is requested with openid scopes.
+This ID token contains information about the authenticated user.

 **Sample ID token**
 ```no-line-numbers